jfrog/terraform-provider-platform/docs/resources/saml_settings.md

 ### Required

-- `certificate` (String) The certificate for SAML Authentication in Base64 format.
+- `certificate` (String, Sensitive) The certificate for SAML Authentication in Base64 format.
 NOTE!
 The certificate must contain the public key to allow Artifactory to verify sign-in requests.
 - `login_url` (String) The identity provider login URL (when you try to login, the service provider redirects to this URL).
 - `logout_url` (String) The identity provider logout URL (when you try to logout, the service provider redirects to this URL).
 - `name` (String) SAML Settings name.